Visiting Artist Fellowship

 The Visiting Artist Fellowship provides:

-- In addition, one round-trip economy travel cost from South Asia to Cambridge, MA.
+- one round-trip economy travel cost from South Asia to Cambridge, MA.

 - An orientation to the campus in the first week of the artist’s fellowship that includes information and access to Harvard’s extensive physical and digital libraries and archives, and the Harvard Art Museums.